 Last Updated on

 It was early morning, the sun was still behind the horizon and it was still pretty dark.
-Normally, I shoot using aperture around F8 and F11 but in this case I had to set it to F5.6 in order to get shutter speed below 30sec.
+Normally, I shoot using aperture around F8 and F11 but in this case, I had to set it to F5.6 in order to get shutter speed below 30sec.
 I used a tripod to pull such a long exposure.

 The main challenge was the lack of space on the small pier from where I was shooting.
-I could not move around to come up with the interesting composition.
+I could not move around to come up with an interesting composition.
 My goal was to make the net and the left side of the sky, illuminated by the sun, the main elements of the composition.
-Ideally, I would loved to step back and move to the right but that was not the option because taking long exposure shots while swimming would be extremely challenging.
+Ideally, I would love to step back and move to the right but that was not the option because taking long exposure shots while swimming would be extremely challenging.

 When I took a bunch of shots while the sun was rising, I could clearly see that orange cloud and the net was too far apart but that was the best I could do.

 The processing itself was very straight forward.
 I used Rapid Lightroom Preset-Based Editing (read my tutorial here), applying Natural preset from Landscape Collection and adjusting the exposure (image was underexposed) with the ToolKit.

 The Lightroom Preset Editing Formula: Natural (2, 9, 30, 34)